- 6 small fennel bulbs, stalks removed, halved lengthwise

 - 1 pound white button mushrooms, wiped of grit and coarsely chopped

 - 1 pound oyster mushrooms, wiped of grit and coarsely chopped

 - 1 pound chanterelle mushrooms, wiped of grit and coarsely chopped

 - 1 pound cooked chestnuts

 Preheat the oven to 400 degrees F.

 Put the fennel halves, cut-side up, in a baking dish and drizzle with enough olive oil to come up half-way; season with a generous amount of salt and pepper.
-Roast for 30 minutes or until completely tender - the roasted fennel is the base of the soup, so it's important the flesh is soft enough to be cut with a spoon.
-Reserve until ready to serve.
+Roast for 30 minutes or until completely tender the roasted fennel is the base of the soup, so it's important the flesh is soft enough to be cut with a spoon.

 Pour the stock into the pot and bring to a boil.
 Reduce the heat to medium-low and simmer, uncovered, for 15 minutes, stirring now and then.
 Remove from the heat and puree the soup until completely smooth, using a handheld or regular blender.
 Stir in the cream to make the soup even richer, and simmer gently for 5 minutes.
 Taste for salt and pepper.

-To serve: Ladle the soup into soup bowls; garnish each serving with a bit of the reserved mushrooms and chestnuts, a roasted fennel half, and a sprinkle of chopped chives.
+To serve: Ladle the soup into soup bowls; garnish each serving with a bit of the reserved mushrooms and chestnuts, the roasted fennel, and a sprinkle of chopped chives.